rabinpoudyal/Machine-Learning-In-Python/README.md

 - The line is drawn equidistant from those support vectors and the best decision boundary is based on maximum distance between the support distance and the hyperplane
 - Support vectors in apple and orange classifier => The worst apple that looks like orange and worst orange that looks like an apple
 - The decision boundary is called maximum length hyperplane/classifier

+## Section Four: Natural Language Processing
+- Get the raw text data from various sources.
+- Perform text cleaning - tokenization, lemminization, stemming, vectorizing.
+- Feed the data into the proper algorithm
+- Evalute the alternatives
+- Select the best model